mrkimdev/bowling-score-tracker/apps/api/README.md

 # API

-This is the API for the ticket system.
+This is the API for the bowling game system.

 ## Folder Structure